-However, when seniors have trouble speaking and communicating, this cannot only make their lives more difficult, but also more dangerous as being unable to describe pain or symptoms to others can lead to medical emergencies.
+When anyone has trouble speaking and communicating, this cannot only make their lives more difficult, but also more dangerous as being unable to describe pain or symptoms to others can lead to medical emergencies.

-If you have elderly loved ones in Fort Myers, FL that have difficulties speaking or swallowing, Assisting Hands can help by providing speech therapy.
+If you have loved ones in Fort Myers, FL that have difficulties speaking or swallowing, Assisting Hands can help by providing speech therapy.

-Seniors who have experienced a stroke, head or neck injury, or cancer of the mouth or throat are the most susceptible to speech or swallowing issues.
+Those who have experienced a stroke, head or neck injury, or cancer of the mouth or throat are the most susceptible to speech or swallowing issues.

 Our licensed and accredited speech therapists will create a care plan for your loved one that will help improve their speech and language capacity and help with swallowing and other related issues.

 The goal of our speech therapy is to improve your loved one’s ability to communicate as well as their cognition and language comprehension.